omec-project/webconsole/README.md

 ## Authentication and Authorization

-The authentication and authorization feature ensures that only verified and authorized users can access the webui resources and interect with the system.
+The authentication and authorization feature ensures that only verified and authorized users can access the webui resources and interact with the system.

-This an optional feature that is disabled by default.
+This is an optional feature, disabled by default.
 For more details, refer to this [file](backend/auth/README.md).

 ## Webconsole Architecture diagram